rutherford-nj/www.rutherfordboronj.com/upcoming-events.md

 Registration is open for the Recreation Track and Field Program.

-The fee is $45.00.The Parent Information Meeting will be in March at the Tamblyn Field Civic Center.
-Practices are on Tuesday and Thursdays from 5:30-6:30 for 1st and 2nd graders and 6:30- 7:30PM for 3rd through 8th graders at Tryon Field.
+The fee is $45.00.The **Parent Information Meeting on March 19th at 7 pm** at the Tamblyn Field Civic Center.
+Practices are on Tuesday and Thursdays from 5:30-6:30 for 1st and 2nd graders and 6:30-7:30PM for 3rd through 8th graders at Tryon Field.
 We need coaches!!

 It is not mandatory to attend track meets but there are a few if you would like to compete.
 Our home track meet is on Sunday, May 19th.

 [**• Adults Aerobics and Yoga** Click here for more information](/departments/recreation/sports-and-activities/adult-catalog/)